litterbox-sf-wdi-18/angular/readme.md

 ###Challenge

-How could we create a default value for the `trainer` so that when the page loads it is set to `Ash`?
+* How could we create a default value for the trainer's name so that when the page loads it is set to `Ash`?

 ###ng-repeat